schen1111/devwks-2100/devwks-2100.md

 ```
 cd /mnt/c/Users/Administrator/Downloads/devwks-2100/ansible_project
 ```
-2. Execute the Ansible playbook to prepare for this task:
+2. Execute the below Ansible playbook to prepare for this task:
 ```
 ansible-playbook cisco_live_prepare_for_attach_device_to_cdg_play.yml
 ```